ngs-docs/2023-snakemake-book-draft/src/recipes/never-fail-me.md

-# Never fail me - how to make shell commands always succeed
+# Never fail me - how to make shell commands always succeedOA

-CTB: incomplete

-CTB TODO: explain shell exit codes somewhere
+snakemake uses UNIX exit codes to determine if the shell command succeeded; these are numeric values returned from the running program.
+The value `0` (zero) indicates success, while any non-zero value indicates error.

 Sometimes your shell commands will _need_ to fail, because of the way they are constructed.
 For example, if you are using piping to truncate the